Career Timeline of Jamie Raskin: Major Achievements and Milestones

 In 2012, Jamie Raskin was named Senate majority whip and chaired the Montgomery County Senate Delegation and the Select Committee on Ethics Reform, and was a member of the Judicial Proceedings Committee.

-2014: Introduced Medical Marijuana Bill
+2014: Sponsored Medical Marijuana Bill

 In 2014, Jamie Raskin introduced a medical marijuana bill in Maryland that was later signed by Governor Martin O'Malley.

-January 2015: Medical Marijuana Bill Effective
+January 2015: Medical Marijuana Bill Goes Into Effect

-April 19, 2015: Announcement of Campaign for Congress
+April 19, 2015: Announced Campaign for Congress

 2016: Won Democratic Primary

-June 2017: Sponsored Legislation to Establish Oversight Commission
+June 2017: Sponsored Oversight Commission Legislation

 April 2018: Launched Congressional Freethought Caucus

-2019: Voted in Favor of Equality Act
+2019: Voted in Favor of the Equality Act

-2020: Progressive Action PAC endorsement
+2020: Progressive Action PAC Endorsement

 January 12, 2021: Named Lead Impeachment Manager